Company

 International terrorism

-As a result of September 11, 2001, the need for security changes worldwide.
-In the following years, SITEC increasingly equips government buildings at home and abroad with security technology, including a large number of German embassy and consulate buildings.
+In the aftermath of September 11, 2001, global security needs change.
+In the following years, SITEC increasingly outfits government buildings both domestically and abroad with security technology, including numerous German embassies and consulates.

 2005

-The increased trend toward cashless payment transactions is also changing personal banking.
-The elimination of closed teller counters and the increasing closure of bank branches also require a rethink in security technology.
+As cashless payment transactions become more prevalent, the nature of personal banking changes.
+The elimination of closed cash counters and the increasing closure of bank branches also requires a rethinking in security technology.

-SITEC is responding to this with the AXXES electronic personal interlock.
-The biometric separation system enables secure access for a single person to a security area by means of fingerprint identification.
-The security interlocks are mainly used in bank branches and data centers.
+SITEC responds with the electronic personnel lock AXXES.
+The biometric access control system enables secure access for a single person to a security area through fingerprint identification.
+The personnel locks are primarily used in bank branches and data centres.

 2016